 If an employee becomes unwell at work

 If an employee shows Coronavirus symptoms or if they have been to an affected region and begin to feel unwell, stand at least two metres away from them.
 Ask them to isolate themselves in a room if this is possible – or ensure they are at least two metres away from others.
-Ask them to use their own phone to call NHS 111 or 999 (dependent on the severity of how ill they are feeling).
+Ask them to use their own phone to call NHS 111 in the UK or 999 (dependent on the severity of how ill they are feeling).
 Instruction will be given from that point.
 While in the room, they should avoid touching objects and should catch any coughs or sneezes in a tissue.
 If they need the bathroom, ensure other employees do not then use the bathroom where possible.

 What if an employee needs to self-isolate?